urtzienriquez/config_files/README.md

 Setup for Debian/Arch with:

-- qtile as the window manager (with polybar)
+- qtile as the window manager
 - ghostty as the terminal emulator
   - zsh as the shell
 - tmux + neovim